FUenal/open-source-llm-cybersecurity-benchmark/README.md

 Prompt → Model → Output → Evaluation → Dashboard Score

 > This project is meant to be a compass, not a gatekeeper.
 The goal isn’t to crown a winner—it’s to give teams the **data and tools** they need to choose the right LLM for their mission.

 ---

-Here is **Section 4: Testing Strategy – How We Evaluate the Models**:

----